 - There must be 1 m distance between people in the vehicles (this is measured from shoulder to shoulder).

 - Use hand sanitizers that are in the cars.
-Disinfect contact areas after use with surface disinfection that is in the cars.
+The person lending the car is responsible for that all the contact areas are cleaned with surface disinfection when you leave the car.

 - Disinfect the steering wheel, handle, gear, dashboard, discard garbage and car key when you return the vehicle to UNIS.

 There must be a responsible organizer (person) to ensure rapid contact tracing if needed and who gives advice about social distance and ensures that infection prevention measures are followed.
 Confirmed infection among participants/performers/audience will result in contact tracing and quarantine of close contacts.

 - Plan and coordinate together with healthcare adviser or director for HSE.